mozaik-association/mozaik/docs/6Event_module.md

 # Events

-The 'Mozaik Events' module uses the Odoo standard and adds specific features for political parties and other organizations.
+The Mozaik events module uses the Odoo standard and adds specific features for political parties and other organizations.
 It allows you to manage the different events of your organisation.

-REECRIRE LA PARTIE 'EVENTS' POUR NE METTRE QUE CE QUI EST DIFFERENT PAR RAPPORT AU STANDARD.
-ON PEUT METTRE QUELQUES CHOSES GENERALES ICI (CELLES QUI TE SEMBLENT LES PLUS IMPORTANTES), MAIS L'IDEE N'EST PAS DE REFAIRE LA DOCUMENTATION DU STANDARD ODOO MAIS PLUTOT D'INDIQUER CE QUE MOZAIK VIENT AJOUTER

-It will provide access to :

-- The general information of the events
+The Mozaik Events module differs from the Odoo standard module by several points :

-- The management of tickets
+- The management of the communication in order to automatically send emails according to certain triggers defined during an event.
-- The automated communications
-- The list of questions
+- The management of questions asked to attendees in order to learn more about them.
-- The voting domain
+- The management of the voting domain in order to allow certain people to participate in votes or not during the event.
-- The access limitations
+- The event access management in order to limit access to certain people according to the internal instances.

 ## General information of the events